italocampos/colorido/README.md

 ## About the lib

 This lib has a module that implements the gereral functions to color strings that are printed in the screen by the 'print' functions of Python 3.x.
+This package depends on [Colorama](https://pypi.org/project/colorama/) Python lib.
-I used the default (Colorama)[https://pypi.org/project/colorama/] Python lib, so, you should be able to use the functions of this lib without download any other Python module.
-In a nutshell, use these funtions by importing the 'color' module and calling the funtions in a print context.
+In a nutshell, use these functions by importing the `color` module and calling the functions in a print context.

 ## Usage